zatosource/ide-vscode/README.md

 click hot-deployment of the active Python source file to a Zato cluster specified in your workspace or global configuration.

-## Prerequisites

-All Zato versions are supported.
-For Zato 3.0+, there are no prerequisites.

-With Zato 2.0 or earlier, follow steps below:

-* Deploy <a href="https://github.com/zatosource/zato-labs/blob/main/ide-deploy/ide_deploy.py">this service</a> to a Zato cluster

-* Mount the newly deployed service on <a href="https://zato.io/docs/web-admin/channels/plain-http.html">an HTTP channel</a> with a URL path of /ide-deploy

-* Continue to Setup section below

 ## Setup

-* Once you have installed the extension, visit the **Security -> HTTP Basic Auth** section of the administration UI for your cluster:
+* Once you have installed the extension, visit the **Security -> HTTP Basic Auth** section of the Dashboard UI for your cluster:

   ![HTTP Basic Auth](images/basic_auth.png)